 Teriyaki Tofu is a quick and simple dinner that’s faster than take-out!
-Served with rice and roasted broccoli, the teriyaki-slathered tofu is tender, crisp, and so satisfying.
+Served with rice and broccoli, the teriyaki-slathered tofu is tender, crisp, and so satisfying.

 This vegan Teriyaki Tofu is: